SAP-samples/teched2022-DA261/exercises/database_explorer/ex4/README.md

     *Specify a new name for the HDI Container such as FlightReservationQA and select the container group it will be part of.*

     The above demonstrates using the wizard.
 The [Import an SAP HDI Container for Copy Purposes](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2cc2e43458d4abda6788049c58143dc/54fa5466cdeb4e488b08d6c7da0244f2.html) provides details on executing the same action using SQL.
+It is also possible to import and export to cloud storage providers.

-    TODO Volker, the container does not show up in the Add HDI Container dialog or shown in the list of services in the BTP Cockpit.
-There were not error messages during the import.
+    TODO the container does not show up in the Add HDI Container dialog or shown in the list of services in the BTP Cockpit.
+May need to run a cf command to create a service.
+Likley an enhancment to dbx wizard.
 Also unable to open the import wizard on an instance that does not have an HDI container deployed to it.
+This may be becuase the container group does not yet exist there.

 This concludes the exercise on import and export.

-In the next exercise the SAP HANA database explorer extension will be demonstrted.
+In the next exercise the SAP HANA database explorer extension will be demonstrated.

 Continue to - [Exercise 5 - SAP HANA Database Explorer Extension](../../business_app_studio/ex5/README.md)